driftAbout/whiteboard_challenges/challenge_18/README.md

   ### Valid input

-  - Validate that teh result is an array
+  - Validate that the result is an array

   - Validate that the result contains nodes with the keys of value and children

   - Validate that the result contains nodes with the keys of value and children

   - Validate that the result contains nodes with the keys of value and children',

+  - Validate that the result contains the node with the highest child count',

   ### Invalid input